mnielsen/notes-on-writing/notes_on_writing.md

   suggestive of so much.
 While it doesn't produce quite as many hits as adjective-noun forms, it's still fun to play mad libs style.

+## Chapter titles

+**In "Structure and Interpretation of Computer Programs":**

++ "Building Abstractions with Procedures"
++ "Building Abstractions with Data"
++ "Modularity, Objects, and State"
++ "Metalinguistic Abstraction"
++ "Computing with Register Machines"

+Chapter titles 1, 2 and 5 are verb phrases, while 3 and 4 are noun
+phrases.
+I prefer the more active titles, perhaps for the obvious reason that they create more of a sense of going someplace!

+**In "The Language Instinct":** Here are the two best of the chapter
+  titles:

+*"An Instinct to Acquire an Art": I love this title.
+It is just very slightly false: language is not really an art.
+But what would be better?
+"Craft"?
+"Habit"?
+"Ability"?
+None quite works, and I can think of nothing else, either.

+What I really like about this title is that it actually makes us smarter, by succinctly summarizing a complex set of ideas.

++ "The Language Mavens": I don't know if the coinage is original, but this is a beautiful term for a class of people that we all recognize at once.
+It also conveys Pinker's point of view --- he has some time for these people, but he is also dismissive of some of their values and self-righteousness.
+"The Language Police" would have ascribed to them more power than Pinker wants to acknowledge.
+"The Language Gurus" wouldn't have been bad, but perhaps overpraises them slightly.
+No, "maven" is almost perfect.

+What I like about this title is that it instantly gives us a name for a phenomenon, and even an attitude (albeit, uninformed --- attitude without knowledge) to take toward that phenomenon.
+Beautiful!

 ## Opening sentences

 **Is the sentence striking enough to make the reader want to read